ParsaJafarian/sql_app/README.md

 ## How to run
 1. Clone the repository
-2. Run `npm install` to install all the dependencies
+2. Go to the MySql shell
 3. Run `SOURCE <path to createDB.sql>` to create the database
 4. Run `SOURCE <path to users.sql>` to create the table
+5. Run `npm install` to install all the dependencies
-5. Run `npm start` to start the server
+6. Run `npm start` to start the server
-6. Go to `localhost:3000` to view the app
+7. Go to `localhost:3000` to view the app

 ## Technologies used
 - Node.js